 Figure 4.
 Average weight of broken bonds produced by the fission algorithms and during the observed fissions of the baboon social groups.
-The y-axis is scaled such that for each group a value of 0 is the average weight of broken bonds from the efficient non-behavioral algorithm and a value of 1 is the average weight of broken bonds from the random algorithm (see dotted black lines).
-For a given social network, values below 0 denote breaking weaker bonds on average than the efficient non-behavioral algorithm and values above 1 denote breaking stronger bonds than random.
+The y-axis is scaled such that for each group a value of 0 is the average weight of broken bonds from the efficient non-behavioral algorithm and a value of 1 is the average weight of broken bonds from the random algorithm (dotted black lines).
+For a given = network, values below 0 denote breaking weaker bonds on average than the efficient non-behavioral algorithm and values above 1 denote breaking stronger bonds than random.
 The observed lines are the average weight of bonds that the observed fissions broke (see ‘How efficient were the observed baboon fissions’).
 Once again, the baboons disturbed their network more than was necessary (observed lines are above efficient non-behavioral) but typically less than random (observed lines below random).
-The community algorithm broke the weakest bonds on average, followed by democracy, then despotism (see ‘How efficient were the five fission algorithms’).
+The community algorithm broke the weakest bonds on average, followed by democracy, then despotism (see ‘How efficient were the five fission algorithms’). b) Quantitative comparison of algorithms; see Figure 3b caption for details.